Sustainable mugs helping to reduce College’s carbon footprint

-“The idea came up as part of our Sustainability Committee on campus,” says Sodexo General Manager Sarjit Singh.
+“The idea came up as part of our Sustainability Committee on campus,” says a Sodexo spokesperson.
 Senior Kaitlyn Welzen, a Sodexo sustainability intern, says the committee hopes to “reduce our carbon footprint, reduce the amount of waste generated (and) encourage sustainable thinking and actions.”

 Moving forward, these mugs will be provided to all new and transferring students.
 If students lose their sustainable mug, they either can buy a new one or simply use any reusable cup that holds approximately 16 ounces.

-If students want to provide feedback, they can talk to Singh or one of the dining managers; fill out a comment card provided in the dining room; or provide feedback through the dining website or via email at email@example.com.
+If students want to provide feedback, they can talk to one of the dining managers; fill out a comment card provided in the dining room; or provide feedback through the dining website or via email at [email protected].